SOC-Monkey/phantom-operator/detections/detection_08_user_account_creation.md

 ### Tuning
 - Add trusted installers and software to a whitelist
-- Can whitelist trusted admins at the risk of missing a compromised admin account
 - Consider filtering trusted admin activity by time/location i.e If outside work hours -> flag suspicious

 ### Quick Playbook